- Nottinghamshire County Council Elections - Thursday 1 May 2025

 What if I don't have an acceptable form of photo ID?

 If you don’t already have an accepted form of photo ID, or you’re not sure whether your photo ID still looks like you, you can apply for a free voter ID document, known as a Voter Authority Certificate (Opens in a New Window).
-The deadline for applying for a Voter Authority Certificate for these elections is 5pm on Wednesday 24 April 2024.
+The deadline for applying for a Voter Authority Certificate for the elections on Thursday 1 May is 5pm on Wednesday 23 April 2025.

 Click here for more information about Voter ID (Opens in a New Window).